information

 (PROGRAM SUSPENDED) You may have leftover and reusable materials from your construction project.
 These materials may benefit property owners in our community.

-Learn about major residential alteration and addition permits in Portland and apply online.
-Get forms for major alterations removing 50% or more of exterior walls above the foundation or major additions adding more than 500 square feet of space.
+Learn about major residential alteration and addition (MRAA) permits and apply online.
+A major alteration removes 50% or more of exterior walls above the foundation.
+A major addition adds more than 500 square feet of space.
 MRAA permits have notification and delay requirements.

-The Mills Open Air School building in SE Portland will be deconstructed in 2025.
+The Mills Open Air School building in SE Portland is being deconstructed in 2025.

 For contractors to complete before and after deconstruction projects